The Gap

 Aisha Patel

-"Thank you for the call, Sarah.
+"Thank you for the call, Natalie.
 I'll be direct."

 She shares her screen.
 On it: her last three performance reviews, her offer letter, and the text of SB 1162.